WildanMZaki/wizelib/README.md

 logz.label("User Data").json({ name: "John Doe", age: 30 });
 // Outputs: > User Data :
-// Outputs JSON formatted data logz.print("This is a simple string").record();
+// Outputs JSON formatted data

+logz.print("This is a simple string").record();
 // Outputs: This is a simple string
 // Appends the log to the file
 ```

+logz.json(objectData);
+// Outputs: stringified dataObject to json format

+// You can store this json to file to just by adding:
+.record()

 ### Logging to a File